rcfrazier127/Global-Superstore-Sales-Analysis-Report-Power-BI/README.md

 The column profiling shows no instance of errors and all data within the dataset is 100% valid with no blanks, mismatches, or irrelevant data.

 **Data Model**

+A simple Star Schema format was used to model the data in Power BI.
+A separate measures table is included.

 <img width="889" alt="image" src="https://github.com/rcfrazier127/SuperStore-Sales-Analysis-and-Forecasting-Report-Power-BI/assets/63532077/076e712f-7a8a-4dbc-932f-09490438baf7">